files and settings

 FILE FORMAT

-We can work with virtually any file format but prefer TIFF files saved with LZW compression.
-JPEG images are also fine and should be saved at the highest quality settings.
-Layered PSD files should be saved with pixel based information only (no adjustment layers, all layers rasteried, etc. )and numbered with the lowest number at the top of the stack.
-Do not send InDesign or other vector based formats.
+We can work with virtually any file format but prefer Jpeg images saved in high quality or Tiffs using LZW compression.
+If layered PSD files are provided they should be saved with pixel based information only (no adjustment layers, all layers rasteried, etc. )and numbered with the lowest number at the top of the stack.
+We do not work with InDesign, Illustrator or other vector based formats.

 SIZE

-Parallax Printing makes single sheet lenticulars in custom sizes from 20x20” to 46”w x 92”h.
-Larger lenticulars can be made by tiling mutliple sheets together in sizes of virtually unlimited width.
+Parallax Printing makes single sheet lenticulars in custom sizes from 20x20” up to 46”w x 92”h on some material.
 All images in a sequence should have the same pixel dimensions.
 Allow for a 1/8" tolerance on final trimmed work.

 SEQUENCE